SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-users.md

 For example, IoT data has been offloaded to the data lake using {{< product-c8y-iot >}} DataHub.
 A data scientist from a different business unit now wants to access the data lake contents.
 A Dremio account needs to be created for the data scientist.
 Therefore, a Dremio user created by {{< product-c8y-iot >}} DataHub, having the data lake permission, grants read access on the data lake source to the Dremio account of the data scientist.

 {{< c8y-admon-info >}}
 Dremio refers to the permissions as [privileges](https://docs.dremio.com/software/security/rbac/privileges/).
-Privileges include for example `Select`, `Alter Table`, `Create Table`, or `Drop table`.
+Privileges include for example `SELECT`, `ALTER`, `CREATE TABLE`, or `DROP`.
 Given a Dremio user with the corresponding permissions, permissions to other users can be granted via the Dremio UI.
 In the UI, browse to the data lake or space and select **Edit details** in the context menu.
 In the editor, the list of privileges for all users is shown, with the option to update privileges and users.
 Alternatively, you can use the [Dremio SQL API](https://docs.dremio.com/software/sql-reference/sql-commands/rbac/) to modify privileges.
 {{< /c8y-admon-info >}}

 For each user, including the Dremio API user, the `manage grants` permissions on data lake and space are initially not set.